KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

 <a name="timestamping"></a>
 ### Timestamping

-On non-Apple Silicon devices (older Mac devices), the GPU can switch power and performance states as required by usage.
+On non-Apple GPUs (older Mac devices), the GPU can switch power and performance states as required by usage.
 This affects the GPU timestamps retrievable through the Vulkan API.
 As a result, the value of `VkPhysicalDeviceLimits::timestampPeriod` can vary over time.
 Consider calling `vkGetPhysicalDeviceProperties()`, when needed, and retrieve the current value of `VkPhysicalDeviceLimits::timestampPeriod`, to help you calibrate recent GPU timestamps queried through the Vulkan API.